KaskelenValley/Memento/Reports/PreFinalReport.md

 ## Adil Akhmetov

-This week I did solve some problems with Heroky dynos sleepings.
-I had to change it from 3AM till 9AM.
-And also I added the deployment of diploma project which is a pdf file.
+This week I did solve some problems with Heroku dynos sleepings.
+Our services went to sleep to early thus why I had to change it from 3AM till 9AM.
+But most importantly I was focused on our diploma documentation.
+I wanted to deliver the documentation as easy as our code so I researched on local deployment of LaTex files.
+Yeah, there is an awesome tool like Overleaf but it requires premium to use host like GitHub.
+So, first I installed [TexLive](https://www.tug.org/texlive/) which is an opensource alternative to deploy `.tex` files on Linux.
+And I found a most suitable solution to easily edit and deploy Latex.
+I added the deployment of diploma project which is a pdf file.
 I did it with a help of awesome vscode plugin called [Latex Workshop](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop).
 I'm still researching on how to optimize the server and looking for the way to avoid auto-pinger.

 ## Aruzhan Makhmutova